Design and Evaluate Recomposited OR-AND-XOR-PUF: Background

-\mypara{CMA-ES} Classical ML attacks against APUFs rely solely on the challenge response pairs, which distinguishes from the reliability-assisted CMA-ES attack.
+\mypara{CMA-ES} Classical ML attacks against APUFs rely solely on the challenge response pairs, which distinguishes them from reliability assisted CMA-ES attacks.
 CMA-ES attacks exploit a response's reliability of a targeted APUF.
 The response's reliability refers to how often the APUF generates the same response for a given challenge~\cite{becker2015gap}.
-The CMA-ES attack against APUFs has the following six steps~\cite{tobisch2015scaling}: \begin{itemize}[noitemsep, topsep=2pt, partopsep=0pt,leftmargin=0.4cm] \item Collect N challenges $C=\{c_{1},...,c_{i},...,c_{N}\}$, and use Eq.~\ref{con:feature vector} to gain $c_{i}$'s corresponding feature vector $\vec{\Phi_{i}},(i=1,2,...,N)$.
-By doing so, a number of CRPs can be collected to test whether the CMA-ES modeling converges. \item Send the same $\vec{\Phi_{i}}$ to the APUF $m$ times and collect $m$ repeated responses: $r_{i,1},r_{i,2},...r_{i,m}$.
-The reliability $h_{i}$ of each challenge $c_{i}$ is calculated and generates the reliability vector $h = (h_{1},..., h_{i},..., h_{N})$.
+The CMA-ES attack against APUFs has the following six steps~\cite{tobisch2015scaling}: \begin{itemize}[noitemsep, topsep=2pt, partopsep=0pt,leftmargin=0.4cm] \item Collect N challenges $C=\{\boldsymbol{c}_{1},...,\boldsymbol{c}_{i},...,\boldsymbol{c}_{N}\}$, and use Eq.~\ref{con:feature vector} to gain $c_{i}$'s corresponding feature vector $\vec{\Phi_{i}},(i=1,2,...,N)$.
+Thus, many CRPs can be collected to test whether the CMA-ES modeling converges. \item Send the same $\vec{\Phi_{i}}$ to the APUF $m$ times and collect $m$ repeated responses: $r_{i,1},r_{i,2},...r_{i,m}$.
+The reliability $h_{i}$ of each challenge $\boldsymbol{c}_{i}$ is calculated and generates the reliability vector $h = (h_{1},..., h_{i},..., h_{N})$.
 The reliability is calculated as follows \cite{becker2015gap}: